 Multiracial Aikido is a one-day experience grounded in the principles of the Racial Aikido retreat.
 By the end of the experience, you will have a better understanding of your multiracial identities, explore the role of physical appearance, family, and build community with other students and staff at OSU.

-Please note that this one-day experience will be held on Saturday, January 30, 2016.
+Please note that this one-day experience will be held in 2017, details forthcoming.

 The Examining White Identity (EWI) retreat focuses on White identity development, White privilege, and oppression in both personal and institutional contexts, while introducing strategies to dismantle oppressive systems.
 We will look at ways that understanding these issues will help us address White privilege and oppression in ourselves and with other White people and become better allies for social justice.

 Here's what participants of Examining White Identity had to say about their experience:

 Faculty facilitators of the EWI in a Multicultural World retreat are hosting a pilot experience for faculty and staff.
 This one-and-a-half day, experiential, on-campus retreat will focus on: white identity, socialization, institutional racism and dominance.

 We will work to build our capacity to dismantle oppressive systems, and we will build a network for continued dialogue and learning.
 Join us in 2017, details forthcoming.
 To register, please visit: http://tinyurl.com/ewi-facstaff

 All white (self-identified) faculty and staff are invited to sign up.
 Capacity is limited.
 However, we will continue to accept registrations after all spaces have been filled, and you will have the option to indicate your interest in future opportunities as they become available.

 Interested in participating in any of these retreats?
 Or, maybe you'd like to become a mentor?
 Check back in fall for more information.